-The jupyter notebook postprocess_fwh_data.ipynb from the zip file can be used to post-process the FWH data.
+The jupyter notebook postprocess_fwh_module_data.ipynb from the .zip file can be used to post-process the FWH data. postprocess_fwh_module_data.ipynb uses the data from the fwh python module section of this tutorial, but an equivalent notebook which uses the data from the run_fwh utility section is available in postprocess_run_fwh_data.ipynb.

-Obs1 moves through the FWH medium at a constant displacement from the cylinder centre (see Fig 1).
+Obs1 moves through the FWH medium at a constant displacement from the cylinder centre (see Fig. 1.3).
 We see from our post-processing that the noise experienced by Obs1 is dominated by a constant 10 Hz component, which is the shedding frequency of the cylinder.
 Various harmonics of the 10 Hz signal are present in the power spectral density plot for Obs1.

-During the FWH simulation, the cylinder gets closer to Obs2 from 0 to 2.5 seconds, before getting further away from Obs2 from 2.5 seconds onwards.
+During the FWH simulation run in the fwh python module section of this tutorial, the cylinder gets closer to Obs2 from 0 to 2.5 seconds, before getting further away from Obs2 from 2.5 seconds onwards.
 We can see in the Obs2 p(t) plot that the peaks are closer together from 0 to 2.5 seconds than they are after 2.5 seconds.
 This is due to Doppler shift.
 We can also see the effect of Doppler shift in the power spectral density, which has a more rounded 10 Hz peak than that seen in Obs1.

-postprocess_fwh_data.ipynb also creates .wav files, which allow you to listen to the sound experienced by Obs1 and Obs2.
+postprocess_fwh_module_data.ipynb also creates .wav files, which allow you to listen to the sound experienced by Obs1 and Obs2.